 A study of international business including marketing, accounting, finance, and production.
 Each is examined on the basis of risk and reward characteristics for the firm.

 BUS 4350 International Marketing 3,0

 International marketing is examined on the basis of risk and reward characteristics of the firm occasioned when the firm enters the international sales arena.
-Return to Table of Contents

 15.04.08 Chemistry